equill/netdescribe/README.md

                         # Returned as None if ifStackTable is not implemented on the target,
                         # e.g. on Linux.
 ```

+The `as_json()` method renders this structure in JSON format, handling conversion of `ipaddress.IPv4Interface` and `ipaddress.IPv6Interface` objects to text.

+Of course, you can also query its attributes directly.
+These include:

+- `sys_name`
+- `sys_descr`
+- `sys_object_id`
+- `sys_location`
+- `network`

+Currently there's only the base class of `Mib2`, representing a generic device conforming closely enough to MIB-II.
+However, this design is intended to enable the graceful (enough) handling of the multitude of SNMP implementations.

 ### Interface objects